ddresselhaus/primal_ex/README.md

 NIF Elixir bindings for the [Primal](https://github.com/huonw/primal) Rust library.

-It utilizes the [Rustler](https://github.com/hansihe/rustler) library to handle the NIF interop, which may or may not be production-ready.
+It utilizes the [Rustler](https://github.com/hansihe/rustler) library to handle the NIF interop.
 Be aware of the caveats outlined in [this blog post.](http://hansihe.com/2017/02/05/rustler-safe-erlang-elixir-nifs-in-rust.html)

+NOTE: version 0.2.0 and later make use of Erlang's dirty schedulers, which are supported by default in OPT 20 and later.

 ## Installation
 The package can be installed